cheecheeo/resume/resume.md

     - Completed Pre-medical classes at Cañada college and UC Berkeley: Organismal, Cell, & Molecular Biology; and General, Organic, & Biological chemistry from Fall 2017 -- Spring 2019
     - Provided Optimal Health coaching to male patients at RealOptions Obria Medical Clinics by encouraging and advising STI and crisis pregnancy patients from February 2019 -- September 2021
-    - Applied and interviewed for MD, Post-baccalaureate, and Master's programs at medical schools throughout the United States.
+    - Applied and interviewed for MD, Post-baccalaureate, and Master's programs at medical schools.

 * **Snowflake** (San Mateo, California)

     Software Engineer, April 2016 -- August 2017

-    - Working with the Automation & Tools team at Snowflake I initiated adoption of reproducible, versionable, code reviewable Jenkins job descriptions with the [jobs dsl plugin](https://github.com/jenkinsci/job-dsl-plugin).
+    - Working with the Automation & Tools team at Snowflake I initiated adoption of reproducible, versionable, code reviewable Jenkins job descriptions with the [Job DSL plugin](https://github.com/jenkinsci/job-dsl-plugin).
     - Conducted the automated build and test of the main Snowflake products: database, user interface, and database drivers for both Windows and Unix-like operating systems.
     - Secured & isolated Jenkins using its off the shelf LDAP security integration and an in-house [Vault](https://www.vaultproject.io)-inspired authentication tool.
     - Managed & advised OSS teams transitioning from Subversion & Jenkins to Github & Travis CI.